cmdcolin/cmdcolin.github.io/_posts/2022-11-20-the-react-tutorial-i-wish-i-had.md

 ```

 It's not common to write React without jsx, but as seen above, it can be done :)

+### Footnote 3.
+Slightly changed in React 18

+React 18 uses `createRoot` instead of `ReactDOM.render` and is a little bit more
+verbose, but I'm going for brevity here

 ### Footnote 4.
 Things that sometimes complicate your React learning experience